JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 It's almost a tenfold difference.
 If `applyf` is performance-critical, you'll be very happy that Julia tries to give you the best version it can, given the available information.
 But this leaves the door open to invalidation, which means recompilation the next time you use `applyf`.
-If method invalidation happens often, this might contribute to making Julia "feel" sluggish.
+If method invalidation happens often, this might contribute to making Julia feel sluggish.

 ## How common is method invalidation?